RiledUpCrow/Flier/docs/Action.md

 * `lifetime` is the amount of ticks the missile will live after launching.
 If it does not hit anything for this time, it will disappear.
 * `maneuverability` is the ability to turn when targeting someone.
 The greater this number is, the better the rocket is at following its target.

-## Machine Gun
+## Projectile Gun

-**`machineGun`**
+**`projectileGun`**

-This action is an attack which shoots a burst of straight-flying projectiles in the direction the player is looking.
+This action is an attack which shoots a burst of straight-flying projectile-based bullets in the direction the player is looking.

 ```
 gun_action:
-  type: machineGun
+  type: projectileGun
   [attack specific settings]
   entity: [projectile type]
   burst_amount: [positive integer]